stoplightio/spectral/docs/guides/custom-functions.md

 # Custom Functions

-If the built-in functions are not enough, Spectral allows you to write and use your own custom functions.
+If the built-in functions are not enough for your [custom ruleset](../getting-started/rulesets.md), Spectral allows you to write and use your own custom functions.

-A custom function might be any JS function compliant with [IFunction](https://github.com/stoplightio/spectral/blob/90a0864863fa232bf367a26dace61fd9f93198db/src/types/function.ts#L3#L8) type.
+A custom function might be any JavaScript function compliant with [IFunction](https://github.com/stoplightio/spectral/blob/90a0864863fa232bf367a26dace61fd9f93198db/src/types/function.ts#L3#L8) type.

 ```ts
 export type IFunction<O = any> = (